 - red curiosity motivation for the implementation of the tasks

 In order to be able to compare team members in their motivation structures, a team overview can be created in addition to individual profiles.
 On the one hand, this helps to distribute the work tasks so that the motives and strengths of individual employees can be optimally combined and synergies can be utilized.

 On the other hand, the team overview provides important information about possible “blind spots”.
 The team members are not aware of the one-sidedness in acting.
 They find their actions right, confirm each other again and again and interpret all possible everyday situations in such a way that “it would not have been possible without flexibility”.
 Knowing this blind spot can lead the team to be more self-critical.
 For a real change, team members with a different motif are also needed.

 Too complex and exaggerated?
-Then maybe the following happens: Many creative minds work out many ideas as lone fighters.
+Then perhaps the following happens: Many creative minds work out many ideas as lone fighters.
 However, these are neither brought together nor compared with each other - nor are they implemented, let alone marketed.
 Each individual follows their individual motives, which can be described in simplified terms as: “I have the most fun when I can tinker, research and develop ideas for myself.
 It is important for me to give good ideas.
 I don't care what the others make of it ”.

 From an entrepreneurial point of view, if the “great” ideas do not turn into anything, the team is not efficient.
 Even if its members find that too little is being implemented, and decides to do it now: everyone continues unconsciously as before.